Paralegal Schools in Ohio

 This guide to paralegal schools in Ohio will equip you with key information so that you can make an informed decision on where to pursue a paralegal degree or certificate.
 The wide range of paralegal programs in Ohio provide options to fit with your interests and desired career track, from general paralegal programs to specialty programs emphasizing practice areas like corporate law or e-discovery.
 Online paralegal programs can be a flexible and suitable alternative for some students.

 - There are 57 colleges and universities that offer a paralegal/legal assistant degree program in Ohio.

 - 16 schools offer a certificate program for paralegals/legal assistants.

 - 54 schools offer an associate’s degree program for paralegals/legal assistants.

 - 7 schools offer a bachelor’s degree program for paralegals/legal assistants.

-- 16 ABA approved paralegal degree programs in Ohio.
+- 14 not-for-profit ABA-approved paralegal degree programs in Ohio.

 - Highest graduation rate: Daymar College-Chillicothe 95%.1

 - Highest transfer-out rate: Lakeland Community College 38%.1